|

 Continental drift (plate tectonics):

 A gradual continental drift is still observed today, whereby it is quite conceivable that the rate at which this process takes place was much higher during the flood and in the postdiluvian centuries.
-The geophysicist John R. Baumgardner developed a computer simulation of the process modelled on such a scenario (12).
-To reach their present positions, Africa and America, for example, must have been moving apart at a rate of 12 cm / h for 500 years.
+Geophysicist John R. Baumgardner developed a computer simulation of the process modelled on such a scenario (12).
+To reach their present positions, Africa and America, for example, must have been moving apart at a rate of 12 cm/h during 500 years.

 High-pressure minerals in subduction zones: